patashish704/pandoc-complete/README.md

 to 3-4 entries), you can press `CTRL-X CTRL-N` or `CTRL-X CTRL-P` to make a selection.

-If you wish to refer to the labels at the beginning of sentences, then insert a capital letter and then press `CTRL-X CTRL-O`.
+If you wish to refer to the labels at the beginning of sentences, then in insert mode enter a capital letter and then press `CTRL-X CTRL-O`.
 For example to insert [@Fig:myfig2], type `[@F` in insert mode and then press `CTRL-X CTRL-O` to get a popup menu listing figure labels beginning with `F`.

 The bibliography file can be included in the yaml header in one of the following two formats: